 - 10. I wish to reiterate my deep sympathy to each and every individual who has experienced the loss of a loved one as a consequence of the Covid-19 pandemic, including those whom the Applicant represents. - 11.
 Module 10 of the Inquiry is focused on the impact of the Covid-19 pandemic on society with a particular focus on key workers, the most vulnerable, the bereaved and mental health and wellbeing.
 It will investigate the impact of the pandemic and the measures put in place to combat Covid-19. - 12.
 I have considered the application in full and with great care against the criteria set out in Rule 5(2) of the Inquiry Rules 2006.
 Having done so, I have decided, in my discretion, to designate the Applicant as a Core Participant in Module 10. - 13.
-The Applicant has advocated on behalf of the bereaved in the UK and is also likely to be able to assist the Inquiry with other aspects of the scope, such as mental health and well-being and inequality of impact on health outcomes for key workers.
-It is well placed to assist the Inquiry in relation to the impact of the decision-making that has been explored in earlier modules, many of which also designated them as a Core Participant.
+The impact on the bereaved is a significant aspect of Module 10's scope and the Applicant is also likely to be able to assist the Inquiry with other aspects of the scope, such as mental health and well-being and inequality of impact on health outcomes for key workers.
+It is well placed to assist the Inquiry in relation to the impact of the decision-making that has been explored in earlier modules, many of which also designated them as Core Participants.

 - 14. I have also considered whether the Applicant has a "significant interest" in an important aspect of the matters to which the Inquiry relates.
 In exercising my discretion, I have in mind the broad scope of Module 10 and that a very large number of organisations and individuals could be said to be impacted in a way that would give rise to an interest in this investigation.
 I recognise that it could be said that the Applicant falls into this category. - 15.
 In any event, while I am bound to consider the factors set out in Rule 5, it is also open to me to take into account other relevant factors.
-I am mindful of the need to run this Module effectively and efficiently in light of the number of organisations and individuals who could be said to have a "significant interest" in the Module and therefore consider it appropriate that the Applicant works collaboratively with NI Covid-19 Bereaved Families for Justice, as it has done in the Inquiry to date.
-Having considered the application in its entirety, I do consider that the designation of Core Participant status to the Applicant would assist the fair and efficient running of the Inquiry by representing the collective interests of a broad spectrum of individuals in relation to Module 10. - 16.
+I am mindful of the need to run this Module effectively and efficiently in light of the number of organisations and individuals who could be said to have a "significant interest" in the Module.
+While I do not consider that the Applicant is representative of the whole of the UK, having considered the application in its entirety, I do consider that the designation of Core Participant status to the Applicant would assist the fair and efficient running of the Inquiry by representing the collective interests of a broad spectrum of individuals in relation to Module 10. - 16.
 Accordingly, I have decided, in my discretion, to designate the Applicant as a Core Participant in Module 10.